LerkkaP/ecommerce-flask/README.md

 - Additionally, you can add new watches through `psql` or the admin panel (if logged in with an admin account).
 While adding an image is optional, it is recommended to maintain the integrity of the user interface.
 If you choose to include an image, please remember to manually add it to the `images/watches` folder in the static directory.

   For specific naming conventions for watch images, please refer to the `images/watches` folder in the project directory.

-**Note:** This information is intended for testing purposes.
-If you plan to deploy this application in a production environment, ensure that you follow best practices for security and user management.